Recycle Rewards FAQs

 What role does NRE Tas have in Recycle Rewards?

-The Department of Natural Resources and Environment Tasmania’s role is regulatory and will provide general oversight of the scheme, which includes contract management and policy setting for the scheme.
+The Department of Natural Resources and Environment Tasmania’s role is regulatory and provides general oversight of the scheme, which includes contract management and policy setting for the scheme.

 Who will benefit from Recycle Rewards?